Nagaon: Railway

 There are two railway stations in Nagaon town, one at Haibargaon (Dhing gate) and another at Nagaon.
 The nearest railway junction is at Chaparmukh, which is around 28 km from Nagaon.

 Airport

 The nearest airport is Tezpur Airport.
 The nearest international airport is Lokpriya Gopinath Bordoloi International Airport in Guwahati.

 Demographics

 As of 2011 India census, Nagaon city had a population of 155,889 making it one of the largest cities of Assam.
 The population is largely of heterogeneous nature.
 Indigenous Assamese communities along with tribal communities like Karbi, Tiwa (Lalung) are the natives of the city.
 Assamese is spoken by 70,039 people, Bengali is spoken by 33,978, Hindi is spoken by 15,926 people and 35,946 speaks others languages.

 Politics

 Nagaon is part of the Lok Sabha constituency of Nowgong.
 Rupak Sarmah of BJP is the current MLA of Nowgong (Vidhan Sabha constituency).

-Pradyut Bordoloi of Indian National Congress is the current MP of Nowgong (Lok Sabha constituency).
+Pradyut Bordoloi of Bharatiya Janata Party is the current MP of Nowgong (Lok Sabha constituency).